botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### HOST Connection State

->Target is vulnerable to **routing-based SSRF** via the Host header.
+>Target is vulnerable to **routing-based SSRF** via the Host header, but validate connection state of the first request.
 Sending grouped request in sequence using **single connection** and setting the connection header to **keep-alive**, bypass host header validation and enable SSRF exploit of local server.

 ```html
 GET /intranet/service HTTP/1.1